Utterance Clustering Using Stereo Audio Channels: Experiments

 \subsection{Dataset}

-We used a dataset~\cite{maclaren2020testing} containing 8 video files.
-The number of speakers in these 8 videos ranged from 4 to 10, the number of female speakers varies from 1 to 5, the number of male speakers varies from 1 to 8, and all speakers speak English.
-Each speaker's speaking time is between 9 and 30 seconds.
-There is no overlapping speaking segments.
+A dataset~\cite{MACLAREN2020101409} containing 11 video files of discussions by multiple participants in a real-world physical environment was used in the proposed work.
+One session with 4 members; 4 sessions with 6 members; 5 sessions with 7 members and one session with 8 members.
+The number of speakers in 11 videos ranged from 4 to 10, the number of female speakers varies from 1 to 6, the number of male speakers varies from 1 to 6, and all speakers speak English.
+Each speaker's speaking time ranged from 1 to 130.5 seconds.
+The total speaking time for all 11 videos is 31.6 minutes, and the average speaking time for each speaker is 26.7 seconds.
+The dataset was manually annotated with the ground-truth speaker labels.

-We have 2 recording scenes, one is S1 scenario and another is S2 scenario.
-In both S1 and S2, one speaker sits in front of the computer and other speakers sit around a table.
-We used the camera to record their communications as videos.
-In the S1, all speakers are on-screen.
-In the S2, however, there is one speaker who sits in front of the computer is off-screen and others are on-screen.
+In the proposed experiments, two comparison groups were set.
+Audio files in one group contain overlapping speeches, and in the other one, audio files do not contain overlapping speeches.
+These audio files in two groups are from the same audio.
+Speakers were in a real-world free discussion scenario and an ordinary video camcorder was used to record all videos and audios with a built-in stereo microphone.